Last updated: ET

 Other entry requirements

-You must show customs officials proof of return or onward ticket.
-Officials could refuse you entry if you fail to do so.
+You must show customs officials proof of return or onward ticket and proof of accommodation or of sufficient funds to cover your stay.
+They could refuse you entry if you fail to do so.

 You must present proof of comprehensive travel and medical insurance to enter the Falkland Islands.